-The 0-Xing "self-calibration" of the electron detector was attempted for the first time for the 4285 HAPPEX-II and HAPPEX-He measurements.
-The situation was complicated due to the low beam 4286 energy of around 3 GeV, which not only reduced the average asymmetry but also reduced the ra-4287 tio of Compton-scattered photon energies and the electron energies.
-At 3 GeV, the zero-crossing 4288 was about 5 mm from the primary beam, which was as close as the electron detector could get to 4289 the beam.
+The 0-Xing "self-calibration" of the electron detector was attempted for the first time for the HAPPEX-II and HAPPEX-He measurements.
+The situation was complicated due to the low beam energy of around 3 GeV, which not only reduced the average asymmetry but also reduced the ratio of Compton-scattered photon energies and the electron energies.
+At 3 GeV, the zero-crossing was about 5 mm from the primary beam, which was as close as the electron detector could get to the beam.
 Geometric efficiencies at the edge were a significant complication in this approach.
-In 4290 addition, the microstrip detector was damaged and displayed low and uneven efficiency, which com-4291 plicated the analysis.
-The estimated systematic errors for that analysis which were not associated 4292 with these efficiency issues are consistent with Table 33.
-A similar technique has been successfully 4293 4294 employed in the Hall C Compton polarimeter at 1 GeV, where a larger chicane and green laser were used to optimize for the low beam energy during the Qweak experiment.
-While analysis is ongoing.
-4295 the current status indicates that the ultimate precision will be significantly better than 1%.
-4296
+In addition, the microstrip detector was damaged and displayed low and uneven efficiency, which complicated the analysis.
+The estimated systematic errors for that analysis which were not associated with these efficiency issues are consistent with Table 34.
+A similar technique has been successfully employed in the Hall C Compton polarimeter at 1 GeV, where a larger chicane and green laser were used to optimize for the low beam energy during the Qweak experiment.
+While analysis is ongoing, the current status indicates that the ultimate precision will be significantly better than 1%.

-For the photon detector, the integration readout method has been successfully used in the HAP-4297 PEX-3 and PREX experiments, with the primary limitations being the characterization of the photo-4298 tube response over the range of signal levels.
-The rapid access to high statistical power expected for 4299 11 GeV operation, which is so powerful for cross-checking potential sources of systematic uncer-4300 tainty, has never before been available to the Hall A Compton.
-Coincidence measurements between 4301 4302 the photon and electron detectors will also provide a significant cross-check to the response function and energy calibrations.
-As described above, recent improvements in available laser power, analy-4303 sis techniques, laser polarization measurements, and the favorable kinematics of the higher electron 4304 beam energy have opened the door to 0.4% precision Compton polarimetry for the SoLID program.
-4305
+For the photon detector, the integration readout method has been successfully used in the HAP-PEX-3 and PREX experiments, with the primary limitations being the characterization of the photo-tube response over the range of signal levels.
+The rapid access to high statistical power expected for 11 GeV operation, which is so powerful for cross-checking potential sources of systematic uncertainty, has never before been available to the Hall A Compton.
+Coincidence measurements between the photon and electron detectors wll also provide a significant cross-check to the response function and energy calibrations.
+As described above, recent improvements in available laser power, analysis techniques, laser polarization measurements, and the favorable kinematics of the higher electron beam energy have opened the door to 0.4% precision Compton polarimetry for the SoLID program.

-4306 17.6 Møller Polarimetry
+17.6 Møller Polarimetry

-This section describes our plans for precision Møller polarimetry in Hall A. Møller polarimetry will provide a useful cross check on beam polarization measurements performed with Compton scattering, gathering high statistics in a short amount of time and with different attendant systematic ${4310}$ errors.
-The principal challenge is to achieve high precision (~0.5% on the beam polarization) ${4311}$ through careful control of the systematic effects.
+This section describes our plans for precision Møller polarimetry in Hall A. Møller polarimetry will provide a useful cross check on beam polarization measurements performed with Compton scattering, gathering high statistics in a short amount of time and with different attendant systematic errors.
+The principal challenge is to achieve high precision ($\sim 0.5\%$ on the beam polarization) through careful control of the systematic effects.

-Electron-electron scattering, with arbitrary spin orientation for the beam and target, has been calculated in lowest order QED by many authors [314-317], and the basic formulas for (non parityviolating) polarized Møller scattering are given in many places.
-For example, following [318], the cross section at high energies in the center of mass frame can be written as
+Electron-electron scattering, with arbitrary spin orientation for the beam and target, has been calculated in lowest order QED by many authors [313-316], and the basic formulas for (non parity-violating) polarized Møller scattering are given in many places.
+For example, following [317], the cross section at high energies in the center of mass frame can be written as